Introductory driving lesson offers like five lessons for £50 might seem a good deal but here’s what they’re not telling you.

 - I have met pupils that paid £100 in advance and didn’t like their instructor on the first lesson.
 In one case they sent them an instructor that didn’t even speak the same language!
 That one hour lesson cost them £100 because there were no refunds.

-- The introductory driving lessons are not always an hour long as you’d expect.
+- The introductory driving lessons are not always an hour-long as you’d expect.
 If the usual rate is £24 an hour and the intro lessons are only 30 minutes long for £12 each then you’ve saved nothing!

 - Some driving schools with offers will charge you £100 to take a driving test.
+That’s how they make the money back from the into offers, plus some extra.

 - Some schools with intro offers encourage their instructors to drag lessons out to make the money back.